-\begin{example} To understand some of the phenomena behind assumptions (i) and (ii) in \Cref{thm:nondegeneracy_conjecture}, we consider the network with $s=n=2$ and stoichiometric and kinetic matrix which gives rise to a degenerate steady state system $f$ (hence all positive steady states are degenerate).
+\begin{example} To understand some of the phenomena behind assumptions (i) and (ii) in \Cref{thm:nondegeneracy_conjecture}, we consider the network with $s=n=2$ and stoichiometric and kinetic matrix By subtracting the second row of $N$ to the first, we see that any positive steady state satisfies $(\k_{13}-\k_{14}) x_1x_2=0$.
+Hence, $\Z$ is generically empty, the network is (strongly) degenerate, and all positive steady states for all choices of rate constants are degenerate.
 Taking $\kappa^*=(1,\ldots,1)$ gives

 for which $\VV_{>0}(f_{\k^*})=\{(1,1),(1,2)\}$, and hence has two (isolated) points.
 Therefore, we have multistationarity but not nondegenerate multistationarity. \end{example}